-A new fact sheet from the National Skills Coalition details how learner-workers of color are disproportionately affected by digital skill gaps compared to their white peers, in large part due longstanding inequities in American society, such as income and wealth gaps and uneven access to high-quality K-12 education.
-Americans with disabilities are adopting technologies at lower rates regardless of age.
+A new fact sheet, Applying a Digital Equity Lens to Digital Literacy, from the National Skills Coalition details how learner-workers of color are disproportionately affected by digital skill gaps compared to their white peers, in large part due longstanding inequities in American society, such as income and wealth gaps and uneven access to high-quality K-12 education.22 Americans with disabilities are adopting technologies at lower rates regardless of age.23

 "Digital inclusion efforts require coordinated and intentional efforts to reduce and eliminate historical, institutional, and structural barriers.
 Building on-ramps and pathways to digital inclusion and resilience will take frank conversations with everyone at the table, innovation, and unprecedented commitment and investment."
+Angela Siefer, Executive Director, National Digital Inclusion Alliance